Round 4 of the EMDG program is now closed for applications

 Grant Agreements

-Provision of an upfront grant agreement, resulting in increased certainty around how much support will be received for eligible offshore marketing spend – whether you are you spending money to market your goods or services offshore, or to protect your IP.
+Provision of an upfront grant agreement, resulting in increased certainty around how much support will be received for eligible offshore marketing spend – whether you are spending money to market your goods or services offshore, or to protect your IP.

 Round 4 updates